Bars, clubs and nightly entertainment services announce bankruptcy - Culture

 With a distressing statement that speaks of the massive bankruptcy of the night entertainment, tourism and services industry, the National Confederation of Night Merchants, Tourism and Services – Confedecont – reacted to decree 579, of the Presidency of the Republic.

-According to this union, which brought together other similar organizations from all over the country, regarding the situation generated by the coronavirus pandemic, the businessmen of the sector that congregate bars, discotheques, restaurants, hotels, and others related, are in a departure, as well described:
+According to this union, which included other similar ones from all over the country, regarding the situation generated by the coronavirus pandemic, the businessmen of the sector that congregate bars, discotheques, restaurants, hotels and other related, are at a dead end, thus described:

 Luis Guillermo Orjuela, vice president of Fedecom -Federation of Merchants of the Night-, of the Zona Rosa Corporation of Medellín and now a spokesman for Confedecont, indicated that this situation is being experienced by entrepreneurs from both large cities and towns, even the smallest in the country .